-- The new hedging rules align hedge accounting more closely with the group's risk management practices.
-As a general rule it will be easier to apply hedge accounting going forward as the standard introduces a more principles-based approach.
-The new standard also introduces expanded disclosure requirements and changes in presentation. - The new impairment model is an expected credit loss (ECL) model which may result in the earlier recognition of credit losses. - The Group has not yet assessed how its own hedging arrangements and impairment provisions would be affected by the new rules.
+- The new impairment model is an expected credit loss (ECL) model which may result in the earlier recognition of credit losses. - The Company has not yet assessed how its own hedging arrangements and impairment provisions would be affected by the new rules.